Disability Accommodations for Students Policy and Procedure

-A. To receive an accommodation, students must submit a request to Accessibility Services/Center for Academic Support.
+To receive an accommodation, students must submit a request to Accessibility Services/Center for Academic Support.
 Students are responsible for adequately identifying and documenting their requests and supplementing their requests as needed.
-The request must:
+The request must

-1. Be in writing and should include (at minimum) an identification of the disability, the requested accommodation, and documentary support for the disability and accommodation (including information on functional limitations to support the existence of a disability and the need for an accommodation) from a medical provider, such as a physician or mental health professional, neither of whom may be a relative of the student’s.
+- Be in writing and should include (at minimum) an identification of the disability, the requested accommodation, and documentary support for the disability/health condition and accommodation (including information on functional limitations to support the existence of a disability and the need for an accommodation) from a medical provider, such as a physician or mental health professional, neither of whom may be a relative of the student’s.

-F. Each academic year, students must renew their accommodation requests and potentially provide updated documentation or such other information as Accessibility Services/Center for Academic Support may require.
+Each semester, students must renew their accommodation requests and potentially provide updated documentation or such other information as Accessibility Services/Center for Academic Support may require.

 Grievance(s) Procedure Related to Accommodation(s)